kevinding0218/InterviewDocuments/Q and A/System Design/Summary/Facebook New Feeds.md

 Client -> Browser -> VIP -> LB -> (API gateway/Router) -> User(SQL)/Friendship(SQL/NoSQL)/Feeds(NoSQL)/Media(File DB) Service    -> Database -> Query Service -> Browser -> Client
 ```
+- Of course, we would have some cache layer to help us improve the performance but we can talk about it later
 ### Detail Analysis of each component in architecture
 #### VIP/virtual IP
 - refers to the symbolic hostname (for example myWebService.domain.com) that resolves to a load balancer system.